-Chloroacetic acid formula, also named as Monochloroacetic acid formula or Chloroethanoic acid formula is discussed in this article.
+The chloroacetic acid formula, also named as Monochloroacetic acid formula or Chloroethanoic acid formula is discussed in this article.
 It is an organochlorine compound and is considered as an effective building-block.
 The molecular or chemical formula of Chloroacetic acid is C2H3ClO2.
 The other names of chloroacetic acid are 2-chloroacetic acid, 2-chloroethanoic acid.

 In its solid form, it appears as colourless to light-brown crystals.
 It sinks as well as dissolves in water.
 In its aqueous form, it appears as a colourless solution.
 The concentration of acid can be around 80%.
 It is widely used as a herbicide, bacteriostat, and preservative.

 Monochloroacetic acid is synthesized industrially through two processes.